About Sneed Engineering

 Civil Engineer License CA #88,111.

-A registered professional Engineer in the state of California with decade of design experience.
-Jeff has a Patent for an Escalator Seismic Restraint.
+Jeff is a registered professional Engineer in the state of California with decade of design experience.
+He has a Patent for an Escalator Seismic Restraint.
 Jeff is responsible for finite structural analysis in the office and has experience modeling escalator trusses, machine stands and acoustic slabs for dynamic and seismic forces.

 BSCE Cal State University Los Angeles.